 Using WordPress: many rewards, but a few risks

 WordPress was born to serve bloggers and it has certainly served them honorably.
 But since the open-source software was launched in 2003, it has evolved into a fabulously functional platform that supports 40% of all websites worldwide.
-Simple enough for beginners, it also offers a wealth of features, from award-worthy graphic design to e-commerce tools.
+Simple enough for beginners, using WordPress offers a wealth of features, from award-worthy graphic design to e-commerce tools.
 And new plugins are added, seemingly daily, by creative contributors.

 How well does WordPress protect you against cyberattacks?
-Let’s take a look at how the platform stacks up against similar products and how you can minimize risk if you decide to build your site using this powerful tool.
+Let’s look at how the platform stacks up against similar products and how you can minimize risk if you build your site using this powerful tool.

 Reported WordPress vulnerabilities